 TULEMAR - THE EXCLUSIVE RESORT IN MANUEL ANTONIO

 Tulemar Resort is a full service resort set in the peaceful 33-acre gated and secure community in the heart of Manuel Antonio.
 This special property is nestled in a lush rainforest overlooking the beautiful Manuel Antonio coastline.
 Surrounded by nature, Tulemar Resort features incredible gardens, walking paths, thriving wildlife, and a beautiful sandy beach.
-At Tulemar Resort you will enjoy the luxury and privacy of your very own villa, along with the amenities of a high end resort, including concierge service, daily maid service, 4 swimming pools, beach bar, spa services, sunset bar and restaurant.
+At Tulemar Resort you will enjoy the luxury and privacy of your very own villa, along with the amenities of this high-end resort, including concierge service, daily maid service, 4 swimming pools, beach food and bar service, in-villa spa services, sunset bar and restaurant.
 We invite you to experience the most unforgettable vacation of your life!

-Here you will see monkeys, sloths and exotic birds throughout the property and on our hiking trails.
-At the Tulemar Beach you’ll find warm, tropical waters with a sandy beach and lots of shady palm trees plus free lounge chairs, umbrellas, kayaks, boogie boards, towels and food/beverage service.
+Here you will see monkeys, sloths, exotic birds, and other exotic wildlife throughout the property and on our hiking trails.
+At the Tulemar Beach you’ll find warm, tropical waters with a sandy beach and lots of shady palm trees.
+For your convenience lounge chairs, umbrellas, kayaks, boogie boards, and towels plus food and beverage service are available.

-We are continually ranked as the top hotel property in Manuel Antonio based upon our service, our accommodations, the Tulemar Beach and all the wildlife.
-We are great for families, but we are also perfect (and popular) for couples!
+We are continually ranked as the top hotel property in Manuel Antonio based upon our service, accommodations, the Tulemar Beach, and the abundance of wildlife.
+We are great for families and friends, but are also perfect (and popular) for couples!

 Although it is Costa Rica's smallest national park (3 sq mi), the diversity of wildlife is unequaled with 109 species of mammals and 184 species of birds.
-Both brown-throated three-toed sloth and Hoffmann's two-toed sloth are a major feature, as are three of Costa Rica's four monkey species - the mantled howler monkey, Central American squirrel monkey, and Panamanian white-faced capuchin monkey.
-Black spiny-tailed iguana, green iguana, common basilisk, white-nosed coati and many snake and bat species are also common in the park.
-Included in the 184 bird species are toucans, woodpeckers, potoos, motmots, tanagers, parakeets and hawks.
+Both three-toed sloth and two-toed sloths are a major feature, as are three of Costa Rica's four monkey species - the howler monkey, squirrel monkey, and white-faced capuchin monkey.
+Black spiny-tailed iguana, green iguana, common basilisk, white-nosed coati, and many snake and bat species are also common in the park.
+Included in the 184 bird species are toucans, scarlet macaws, woodpeckers, potoos, motmots, tanagers, parakeets, and hawks.
 Dolphins can also be observed there, as well as the occasional migrating whale.
-Scuba diving, snorkeling, kayaking, mountain biking, and hiking provide opportunities to experience the tropical wildlife that enriches Manuel Antonio.

 Manuel Antonio was listed by Forbes as among the world's 12 most beautiful national parks.